Sexting: advice for professionals Policies and procedures and what you need to do

 These are clear steps for staff and volunteers to follow if they have concerns about or become aware of young people sharing explicit images or videos of themselves or others.

 They should cover how to report, review, assess and take action on sexting.

-Our guidance on sexting and specific guidance for schools can be useful for any organisation writing their policy and procedures:
+Our guidance on sexting and specific guidance for schools and police officers can be useful for any organisation writing their policy and procedures:

 All of the information you need to know about sexting, the dangers and risks involved and guidance to help parents.

-Non-statutory guidance for schools and colleges in England on the sharing of indecent images of children.
+Non-statutory guidance for schools and colleges in England and the police on the sharing of indecent images of children.

 What to do if a young person makes a disclosure